AdenasGittinIt/deedlist/README.md

 # deedList
-One of the biggest obsables to getting help is knowing who to ask.
-This web application addresses that problem by allowing users to post there needs publically or privately so that either close friends and family or the philanthropists of the world can see their need and do a good deed.
+One of the biggest obstacles to getting help is knowing who to ask.
+This web application addresses that problem by allowing users to post there needs publically or privately so that either close friends, family or the philanthropists of the world can see their need and do a good deed.

 Use of the site can be summed up with the following user stories: